plp13/qman/src/qman.1.md

 | hyphenate    | boolean      | true       | Hyphenate long words in manual pages |
 | justify      | boolean      | true       | Justify manual pages text         |

-If you are using a narrow terminal, try setting _hyphenate_ to 'true' and/or _justify_ to 'false'.
+When using a horizontally narrow terminal, setting _hyphenate_ to 'true' and/or _justify_ to 'false' can improve the program's output.

-If you are planning on using A GUI web browser for http(s) links, set _reset_after_http_ to 'false', to avoid the blinking associated with re-initializing ncurses.
-Similarly, set _reset_after_email_ to 'false' if you are planning on using a GUI client for e-mail links.
+Option _reset_after_http_ should be set to 'false' when using a GUI web browser for handling http(s) links.
+Similarly, _reset_after_email_ should be set to false' when using a GUI email client for e-mail links.

 # ENVIRONMENT
+Users should take care setting their **TERM** environment variable to match their virtual terminal.

-When invoked using **-T**, the program tries to set the page width to the value of the **MANWIDTH** environment variable.
+When invoked using **-T**, the program tries to set its page width to the value of the **MANWIDTH** environment variable.
 If **MANWIDTH** hasn't been set, it tries to set it to the value of **COLUMNS** and, if that also fails, it sets it to the default value of 80.